 Habit 1 - Deep Work Routine

 There are many benefits of deep work (also known as Focus Time).
-As part of your organizational productivity strategy, deep work time should be at the tip of your focus.
-The amount of Deep work v’s Shallow work will either increase your business performance, or impact your growth potential.
+As part of your organizational productivity strategy, deep work time should be at the forefront of your focus.
+The amount of Deep work vs Shallow work will either increase your business performance, or impact your growth potential.

 How does deep work time relate to organizational productivity?
 A second trait of effective teamwork and productivity is that most of the organizations they work within have a culture that enables deep work time.
 In simple terms it means that the leadership teams and team managers take pro-active steps to remove blockers at an organizational level which impact deep work time.

-For example, if your company is using Slack, a quick productivity win would be to inform your teams about Slack response time expectations.
+For example, if your company is using Slack, a quick productivity win would be to start implementing some of the Slack best practices and for example inform your teams about Slack response time expectations.
 Just because you receive an instant message, it doesn’t mean that your culture should make it acceptable that people feel under pressure to instantly reply.

 Deep work time is a comprehensive subject, you can read more about methods to improve deep work time here.